 - Question bank level

-- Administrator
+-

 Administrators can create, view, modify and delete content on a school level.
 In addition, this role has access to all settings of the school, reports and administrative data such as invoicing.
 They can view and edit all question banks and their content connected to users within their school.
 Administrators can view employees and students and easily change the roles of employees.
-Administrators are also able to make changes to the employee privileges options. - Department administrator
+Administrators are also able to make changes to the employee privileges options.

 Department administrators can create, view, modify and delete content on a department level.
 They have access to the content of the users and the settings of the department.
 They also have access to all question banks connected to the users within their department.
-This means that if a user in their department shares a question bank with a user from another department, they will be able to see this question bank as well. - Repro
+This means that if a user in their department shares a question bank with a user from another department, they will be able to see this question bank as well.

 Repros can print & upload scans for paper exams.
-This role only has access to the print & scan functionality of the platform. - Staff
+This role only has access to the print & scan functionality of the platform.
+The repro role is assigned to employees by default. - Staff

 The student role is assigned to all students by default.
 They have the ability to view their assigned courses and publications and to take and submit their assignments.
 A student can receive extra permissions in a course if necessary, for example as a teaching assistant.
 For more information about course roles, see roles in a course.